census-instrumentation/opencensus-website/content/service/exporters/honeycomb/_index.md

 ### Introduction

-The OpenCensus Collector allows one to export traces to Honeycomb.
+The OpenCensus Service allows one to export traces to Honeycomb.

 ### Configuration

-In the Collector's YAML configuration file, under section "exporters" and sub-section "honeycomb", please configure these fields:
+In the Service's YAML configuration file, under section "exporters" and sub-section "honeycomb", please configure these fields:

 #### Format
 ```yaml